particle-iot/spark-sdk-ios/README.md

 Here are few examples for the most common use cases to get your started:

 #### Logging in to Particle cloud
-You don't need to worry about access tokens, SDK takes care of that for you
+You don't need to worry about access tokens and session expiry, SDK takes care of that for you

 **Objective-C**
 ```objc